Jan. 6 panel to examine extremist groups, ties to Trump - NewsBreak

 Rachel Kleinfeld, a senior fellow at the Carnegie Endowment for International Peace, said the Trump campaign was courting militia groups since the very beginning, praising their attendance at rallies as they increasingly became part of the security at events.

-Those callouts would get more specific over time, including a message to the Proud Boys to “stand back and stand by” at a debate during the 2020 election cycle.
+Those call outs would only get more specific over time, including a message to the Proud Boys to “stand back and stand by” at a debate during the 2020 election cycle.

 Documentary footage reviewed by The Washington Post earlier this year shows a member of the Oath Keepers, later indicted for seditious conspiracy, in Stone’s suite at the Willard Hotel on the morning of Jan.
 6. The video also showed Stone using an encrypted messaging app to talk with Tarrio and with Stewart Rhodes, the head of the Oath Keepers, later that month.